 LLW Repository Ltd has more than 10 years’ experience of successfully working with our customers to develop solutions across the radioactive waste lifecycle and provide access to the full range of treatment, logistics, and disposal techniques and technology in the UK, Europe, and Globally.

-All forms and templates for WMS and WAP services are no longer hosted on gov.uk.
+The WAC, all forms and templates for WMS and WAP services are no longer hosted on gov.uk.
 If you require these please contact the Customer Team.

 As part of its role as the NDA’s Low Level Waste (LLW) management contractor, LLWR is leading the implementation of the UK Strategy for the Management of Solid Low Level Radioactive Waste from the Nuclear Industry, as approved by Government in February 2016, in addition to the 2019 UK Integrated Waste Management Radioactive Waste Strategy, through the LLW National Waste Programme.